Euricom/training-workshop-JS-VUE-2017Q1/slides/js-know-your-javascript.md

 ## Prototypes

 In fact, JavaScript objects also have one additional attribute: a pointer to another object.
-We call this pointer the object's prototype.
+We call this pointer the object's prototype: `__proto__`

 ```javascript
 var dev = Object.create(null);